Mealman1551/ArchivedDataCodec/README.md

 - zipfile

 ### Additional Installation Requirements

-Some of these libraries are included in the default Python installation.

 The `progress`, `cryptography` and `colorama` modules need to be installed separately, `TKinter` only on Linux with `sudo apt install python3-tk`.